Organizers will hand out 110,000 condoms to athletes during the winter games

 All the comforts of home will be provided within a staged community called the athletes’ village and the larger Olympic village, including a selection of shops ranging from international postal services to a flower shop.

-, a spokesperson for the South Korean condom manufacturer Convenience said it was supplying the condoms "with goodwill."
+Speaking with local media, a spokesperson for the South Korean condom manufacturer Convenience said it was supplying the condoms “with goodwill.”

 OK let’s do the math: the Olympic villages are expected to welcome 2,925 athletes representing 90 nations.
 That works out to around 37 condoms per competitor.
 That seems like a lot of condoms for an event scheduled to last two weeks.